andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

     Sheets do not need to be sorted by section.
 You can enter all class sections as a single stack and the application will sort by section   later.
     {: .notice}

 3. Select **Scan to USB** in the scanner/copier's user interface.
 The exact wording and procedure may vary by model.
-Use the scanner/copier settings mentioned above.
+Use the scanner/copier settings in the table above.
 4. The scanner/copier will process the sheets and save the file to the USB drive.
 5. Once the file is saved to the USB drive, you are ready to upload the file to PaperScorer.
-See the **Uploading** section below for instructions.
+Go to the **Uploading** section below for instructions.

 #### Email to Yourself Version
 1. Place the sheets in the feeder on top of the scanner/copier.